takuya0206/precedence_diagram_maker/README.md

 * Automatically create a network chart in PDM
 * Automatically calculate total duration of projects
-* show critical path in red cololr
+* Show critical path in red color

 ### Specification